 The island is fun, but Phred wants to get back into civilization.
-He teleports himself back to his hometown, meets a nice girl in the park and introduces himself to her (Photos 11-13).
+He teleports himself back to his hometown, meets a nice girl in the park and introduces www.Commodore.ca May Not Reprint Without Permission himself to her (Photos 11-13).

-This is a typical Avatar park, with its fountain, mailbox, street light and, of course, a trash can.
+of course, a trash can.
 You may notice that Phred is now carrying a boom box.
-He stopped off at the store on
+He stopped off at the store on his way back from the island and bought it.